Previewed 8 May 2004, Opened 18 May 2004, Closed 26 April 2005 (in repertory) at the National Theatre's Lyttelton Theatre

-The return of the National Theatre's production of Alan Bennett's award-winning play The History Boys to London
+The National Theatre's production of Alan Bennett's award-winning play The History Boys in London

 Set in the 1980s in the north of England, Alan Bennett's play charts the fortunes of an unruly bunch of bright, funny sixth-form boys in pursuit of of sex, sport and a place at Oxford or Cambridge University under the guidance of a maverick English teacher, a shrewd supply teacher - and a headmaster obsessed with results - "The school gives them an education.
 I give them the wherewithal to resist it.
 Examine a boy and he is tamed already.
 Only examine him and you can tax him, empanel him, enlist him, interrogate him and put him in prison.
 You have only to grade him and you have got him" - An hilarious and thought-provoking play that explores the anarchy of adolescence and the purpose of education.

 Winner of the Olivier Award for 'Best New Play'.

 Please Note: This production contains strong language and therefore parental guidance is advised for children under the age of 14.